Pengxiang-Hua/github-slideshow/_posts/0000-01-02-Pengxiang-Hua.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Not Your Text It's my test
+Not Your Texts It's my test
 Use the left arrow to go back!